 It’s the same thing for global warming and militant environmentalism.
 But unlike Mr. Crichton, I will argue with people, not the environmentalists, but with those of you out there who get caught up in this as a political issue, I will argue.
 I will try to change your mind about it within the context and the framework of liberalism versus conservatism.
 Can I give you one more?
 I’m not going to have time to get to Mr. Dunn.
 I’ll do that in the monologue segment in the next hour.
 Can I give you just one more illustration here of what I consider to be the differences in these two, quote, unquote, religions.
 I mentioned a moment ago that I believe in heaven.
 I believe in heaven not just because the Bible says so, I’m one of these people like Pascal, the French philosopher, I want more.
 He went nuts practically looking for proof, he was focused on the resurrection.
 “If I can prove that, I can believe anything,” he said to himself.
 Well, I don’t have the brain of Pascal, but I can tell you this.

 In the context of my belief that God is a loving God and created all that is for beautiful and wonderful reasons, and that we are turning this Creation into what it’s never been before in terms of the quality of human life, I don’t see how that can lead to destruction of what God created, but at the same time I don’t believe that that loving God would create a being like me or you who could conceive of such a place as paradise or heaven or whatever you want to call it, if it weren’t true.
 That would be an ultimate act of cruelty.
 On the other hand, the environmentalist wackos stop at the apocalypse.
 They go no further than that.
 They are a doom-and-gloom bunch without any of the accompanying, uplifting, upbeat, righteous aspects of religions of the Judeo-Christian ethic.
-Make no mistake: it is a religion.
-It is not science in the least.
+Make no mistake: it is a

 RUSH: Let me now get to J.R.
 Dunn, the American Thinker, with his piece on global warming today.
 It’s got some really, really valuable things in it.
 It starts with a quote that pretty much buttresses and sums up the points that I made in the previous hour.
 It’s by G.K.
 Chesterton.
 “A man who ceases to believe in God does not believe in nothing; he believes in anything.”